 Assessing Property Values and Repair Costs

-One begins by scouring sources like public records and the Multiple Listing Service (MLS), to find properties for sale which often include foreclosures and those up for auction.
-An integral part of acquiring a property is accurately assessing its value; one must determine the fair market value by comparing similar properties and their recent sale prices.
-Adding to this, he or she must estimate repair costs to ensure the property’s profitability post-renovation.
-Liens and other encumbrances on the property should also be investigated as they can affect the overall investment.
+One begins by scouring sources like public records and the Multiple Listing Service, or MLS, to find properties for sale, which often include foreclosures and those up for auction.
+An integral part of acquiring a property is accurately assessing its value.
+One must determine the fair market value by comparing similar properties and their recent sale prices.

 The Due Diligence Process